perspectivezoom/from-html-to-backbone/README.md

 ```
 In much the same way as we used an events hash in our views, we've defined a routes hash to be triggered when we load up our app with extra params in the URL.
 In this case, we want the router call the `sort` function when we've appended `sort` to the URL.
 We also expect the column we want to sort by after the sort keyword, indicated by the colon-ed `:sortColummn` in the route definition.
 We also need to new up and start the router when the page loads.

 With all this in place, it is now possible to open the page pre-sorted.
 You can [click here](http://perspectivezoom.com/from-jquery-to-backbone/index10addRouter.html#sort/name) to see it working online, or if you've opened up the page locally, the URL will look something like `file:///path_to_where_you_saved_game_tracker/Game%20Tracker/index10addRouter.html`.
 Add params at the end so it looks like `file:///path_to_where_you_saved_game_tracker/Game%20Tracker/index10addRouter.html#sort/minutes`.
 It will load the page => startup the router => inspect the params => trigger the vent `sort` event => invoke sortByProperty => trigger the collection `sort` event => invoke the gameTable view's render with the newly sorted collection.
-Cool.
-It looks like we're done.

 [The current version of the page](http://perspectivezoom.com/from-jquery-to-backbone/index10addRouter.html) - [code](https://github.com/perspectivezoom/from-jquery-to-backbone/blob/gh-pages/index10addRouter.html)